-If Wikileaks has leaked nothing of the confidential and classified information relating to the workings, conditions and decisions of the International Monetary Fund, the World Bank, exploitation-driven genocides in the Third World, the arms trade, genetically modified foods, corruption, regime change, insurgency sponsorship et al, then it has said nothing of significant importance i.e. to anyone who properly understands history, international relations and human nature.
+If Wikileaks has leaked nothing of the confidential and classified information relating to the workings, conditions and decisions of the International Monetary Fund or the World Bank.
+Nothing of exploitation-driven genocides in the Third World.
+Nor the arms trade, genetically modified foods, corruption.
+Nor regime change, insurgency sponsorship et al, then it has said nothing of significant importance.
+That is, not to anyone who understands history, international relations and human nature.
 So where is the extraordinary news from the leaks?

 Since when did powerful princes stop being haughty or stop dreaming of jurisdictional expansion?

-Since when did ministers of government stop complaining about their frustrations to their counterparts in other governments and vice versa?
+Do ministers of government ever stop complaining about their frustrations to their counterparts in other governments and vice versa?

 Since when did the senior officials of one government stop talking ill of the head and officials of a rival government as a means of self-justification?

-All that said, perhaps Wikileaks is getting there with innovative tactics and ingenious time-management, and will eventually tell the world stuff it would have never known or confirm facts that are traditionally unconfirmable, otherwise.
+All that said, perhaps Wikileaks is getting there with innovative tactics and ingenious time-management.
+It may eventually tell the world stuff it would have never known or confirm facts that we cannot confirm by traditional or regular means, otherwise.
 Or…